manideep1428/Gemini-simple/README.md

 <p> #Download the requied modules by  <b>  npm install </b> </p>

 <p>Get a Gemini API key from google and .
-Paste in .env file in main directory </p>
+Paste in .env file in main or backend directory </p>

 <p>Start the Frontend by <b>npm run dev</b> in frontend/next terminal </p>